Detecting charge transfer at defects in 2D materials with electron ptychography: Conclusions

-We have experimentally detected charge transfer in monolayer WS\textsubscript{2} by electron ptychography, including at its defects, due to the influence of the electron distribution in the material on the electron phase.
-The benefit of post-collection aberration correction is crucial to obtain accurate phases for charge-transfer measurements, and the convergence angle is an important parameter when imaging charge transfer, as it defines which spatial frequencies are transferred.
+To conclude, we have experimentally detected charge transfer in monolayer WS\textsubscript{2} including at its defects, via the influence of the electron distribution in the material on the phase of the probe electrons using electron ptychography and a parameter-based quantification method.
+Post-collection aberration correction is crucial to obtain accurate phases for charge-transfer measurements, and the convergence angle is also an important parameter, as it defines which spatial frequencies are transferred.
 Our results indicate that the frequencies at which charge transfer is detectable conveniently include those used for atomic-resolution imaging.
-Simulations based on first-principles charge redistribution with thermal vibrations lead to an excellent agreement in the pristine case.
-For defective areas, we observe a notable phase increase of the metal site close to chalcogen vacancy sites due to charge transfer, which significantly increases with the number of vacancies involved, as shown both theoretically and experimentally.
-Our study thus presents a significant advance in detecting atomic charge transfer at defects.
+Simulations based on first-principles charge redistribution due to bonding lead to an excellent agreement in the pristine case.
+For defective areas, we observe a notable phase increase of the metal site close to chalcogen vacancy sites, which significantly increases with the number of vacancies involved, as shown both theoretically and experimentally.
+Our study thus presents a significant advance in detecting atomic-scale charge transfer at defects.

-We acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme via Grant Agreement No. 802123-HDEM (C.H. and T.J.P.) and Grant agreement No.~756277-ATMEN (J.M. and T.S), and FWO Project G013122N “Advancing 4D STEM for atomic scale structure property correlation in 2D materials” (C.H.).
-We acknowledge computational resources provided by the Vienna Scientific Cluster (VSC).